puppetlabs/puppet-docs/source/puppet/5.1/upgrade_major_agent.markdown

 -   Copies your old `puppet.conf` to its [new location][moved], and cleans out old settings that we either removed in Puppet 4 or needed to revert to their default values.
 -   Copies your MCollective server and client configuration files to their new locations, and adds [the new plugin path](/mcollective/deploy/plugins.html) to the `libdir` setting.
 -   Ensures the Puppet and MCollective services are running.

+> **Note**: This module works on Windows and supported Linux distributions.
+If your agents run any other operating systems, skip to ["Upgrade Manually or Build Your Own Automation"](#upgrade-manually-or-build-your-own-automation).

+> **Puppet Enterprise Note:** If you're using Puppet Enterprise (PE), instead read [its documentation on upgrading agents](/docs/pe/latest/upgrading/upgrading_agents.html) for supported agent upgrade procedures.

 1. Install the module on Puppet servers.